UHS Board of Regents - Bylaws

 of Houston System.
 The student regent has the same powers and duties as the members of the board of regents, including the right to attend and participate in meetings of the board of regents, except that the student regent may not vote on any matter before the board or make or second any motion before the board.
 The student regent is not counted in determining whether a quorum exists for a meeting of the board or in determining the outcome of any vote before the board.

 The officers of the board shall consist of a chair, a vice chair, and a secretary who shall hold office for a term of one year from September 1 through August 31, or until his or her successor has been elected.
-No board member shall serve more than two consecutive terms as chair.

 Officers shall be elected at the regular meeting of the board in August.
 Fourteen days prior to this meeting, nominations shall be sent to the General Counsel in writing or by email; however, additional nominations may be made at the August meeting.
 A majority of votes cast by those present shall be required for election.